DEIB-GECO/open-recombinhunt/README.md

 docker compose build frontend && docker compose up frontend
 ```

-The above command will copy the content of the `results/` folder within the virtual environment and start a web-server accessible through a browser at the address [http://localhost:60129](http://localhost:60129).
+The above command will copy the content of the `results/` folder within the virtual environment and start a Web server accessible through a browser at the address [http://localhost:60129](http://localhost:60129).

 To stop the web server, press `Ctrl+C` or `Cmd+C` in the same terminal window where you started the web application.